MatrixFrog/tech-worker-voter-guide/content/2020-march/san-francisco/PropC.md

 constitutional amendment, but it's ridiculous for what this ballot prop actually is.

-This ballot prop highlights one of the truly inance things about the way San Francisco is run.
+This ballot prop highlights one of the truly inane things about the way San Francisco is run.

 San Francisco made the mistake of putting the qualifying dates for retirement